stbnrivas/dataModels/datamodel_template.md

 ## Data Model

-A JSON Schema corresponding to this data model can be found <add link to JSON Schema>
+A JSON Schema corresponding to this data model can be found {{add link to JSON Schema}}

 + `id` : Unique identifier.